Sylviettee/SuperToast/topics/types.md

 # Types

 Types are one of the biggest benefits to using SuperToast.
-Before we get there you should know some basic EmmyLua comments.
+Before we get there you should install either [Lua by sumneko](https://github.com/sumneko/lua-language-server) or [Emmylua](https://emmylua.github.io/)

+You can test if things went correctly by writing something like this:

 ```lua
 ---@type Message
 local msg = {}
 ```

-Now if we index the message we see its properties provided you have EmmyLua running and the types setup correctly.
+Now if we index the message we see its properties, if you  don't then EmmyLua isn't running and/or the types are not setup correctly.

 Sometimes you may need to do this as a variable might not be known to EmmyLua.
 This will not work in events so in order to get it to work in events we use a different comment.

 ```lua
 ---@param msg Message